Teyras/MT/text/chapters/240_scheduling_evaluation.md

 coincidence, since this workload employs identical workloads and all jobs are considered equal by the queue manager.

-Another occurence of this trend is the `common+para_small` workload, whose lateness classification can be seen in Figure
+Another occurrence of this trend is the `common+para_small` workload, whose lateness classification can be seen in Figure
 \ref{lb-lateness-common-para-small}.
 The results show `1/spt` to be the best performing algorithm, with `1/oagm` on the second place.
 In this case, `1/spt`